sergio-ridaura/project-template-rust/README.md

-# Project Template v25.6.25
+# Project Template Rust v25.6.27

 _Copyright (c) 2025.
 [Sergio Ridaura](https://github.com/sergio-ridaura)._

-Base template for starting software projects quickly and efficiently.
+A base template to quickly and efficiently start Rust projects.

-Setting up a project from scratch can be a complex, repetitive, and error-prone task.
-This initial process consumes valuable time that could be dedicated to developing key features.
+Setting up a [Rust](https://www.rust-lang.org/) project from scratch can be complex, repetitive, and error-prone.
+This initial process consumes valuable time that could be better spent developing key features.
 To address this challenge, we propose a base template that simplifies and streamlines the initial project setup, promoting best practices from the start.

 This template is designed to be used with **[Visual Studio Code](https://code.visualstudio.com/)** and integrates seamlessly with **[GitHub](https://github.com/)**, making it easy to create repositories and manage source code.
-By adopting this predefined structure, development teams can focus on what really matters: building innovative and high-quality solutions.
+By adopting this predefined structure, development teams can focus on what truly matters: building innovative and high-quality solutions.

 ## Documentation